capy-language/capy/README.md

 It is Copyright (c) The Capy Programming Language Contributors.

 The Runtime Library Exception makes it clear that end users of the Capy compiler don’t have to attribute their use of Capy in their finished binary application, game, or service.
-End-users of the Capy programming language should feel unrestricted to create great software.
+End-users of the Capy Programming Language should feel unrestricted to create great software.
 The full text of this exception follows:

 ```
 As an exception, if you use this Software to compile your source code and